 I studied acupuncture in The College of Integrated Chinese Medicine where I obtained Licentiate in Acupuncture and Batchelor of Science Honours Degree endorsed by Kingston University in 2010.

-I am a fully insured member of The British Acupuncture Association/British Acupuncture Federation.
+I am a fully insured member of The Association of Acupuncture Clinicians/British Acupuncture Federation.

-The styles of acupuncture I practice are Traditional Five Elements, Traditional Chinese Medicine (TCM) and Balance Method Acupuncture.
+The main styles of acupuncture I practice are Traditional Five Elements and Traditional Chinese Medicine (TCM).
+Other styles I have been exploring are Balance Method Acupuncture, Tung acupuncture, and various Japanese styles.

 - acupuncture in pregnancy and obstetrics